-In addition, alleged disruptive behavior may be referred to the Department Chair by faculty or other students in accordance with the TTUHSC Institutional Student Handbook.
+In addition, alleged disruptive behavior may be referred to the applicable Associate Dean/ Department Chair by faculty or other students in accordance with the TTUHSC Institutional Student Handbook.
 Sanctions for disruptive behavior include but are not limited to dismissal from the School of Nursing.